 7. They Have a Sex Addiction

 One of the most significant distinctions between sex addiction and infidelity is that a person with an addiction can still cheat even if they are content in their relationship.
-Their actions have no bearing on how they perceive their spouse or about the marriage.
+Their actions have no bearing on how they perceive their spouse or the marriage.

 The following are the most common factors used by Certified Sex Addiction Therapists (CSATs) to identify sexual addiction: